 It is true that the Jyotisha chart is an effective spiritual tool for seeing the complexity of one's desire-nature, and thereby being prepared for the moral work when it arises.
 Blessedly, it is also true that the essence of that work -- applying the Golden Rule -- is extremely simple.
 (Not easy, but simple!)

 It is quite possible to use the Jyotisha chart in real-time of the current lifetime, without any reference to reincarnation, and still have full benefit of being forewarned, and forearmed!

-H. H. Dalai Lama says often, that our decision to treat each person (especially ourselves!) with kindness, while simultaneously resisting the urge toward anger and blaming, is a moment-to-moment moral commitment which does not require any complex philosophical explanation.
-Clearly our true purpose here on earth is to apply that higher-love rulenot in any past life or future life, but right now!
+14th Dalai Lama 1935- Policy of Kindness Tenzing Gyatso says often, that our decision to treat each person (especially ourselves!) with kindness, while simultaneously resisting the urge toward anger and blaming, is a moment-to-moment moral commitment which does not require any complex philosophical explanation.
+Clearly our true purpose here on earth is to apply that higher-love rule not in any parallel life or future life, but right now!

 Also, I find that the reincarnation idea therapeutically helps folks to gain a little emotional buffer against their lifelong guilt.
 Many people subtly believe that bad things only happen to bad people. the old western morality (esp.
 Calvinism) has made a lot of folks doubt that they will ever be accepted by a loving God.
 Fearing rejection from God if they can't fix all their problems in one lifetime, they often reject God entirely.